Normally a minimum of a second-class Bachelor's degree in any subject from a UK university or an overseas qualification of an equivalent standard.

 This MSc gives students a grounding in the nature, history, content and context of psychoanalytic theory, as used by practising psychoanalysts.
 It provides a comprehensive introduction to current psychoanalytic thinking, rooted in the history and development of ideas and with attention to the application of psychoanalytic ideas to other fields.

 The Psychoanalysis Unit is a thriving academic centre for psychoanalytic research, with its own MPhil/PhD programme alongside the MSc.
-It has affiliations with the International Psychoanalytic Association, the Institute of Psychoanalysis, the Anna Freud Centre, the Menninger Clinic, and leading scholars at Yale and Harvard Universities.
+It has affiliations with the International Psychoanalytic Association, the Institute of Psychoanalysis and the Anna Freud Centre.
 The unit is based within UCL's Division of Psychology and Language Sciences which undertakes world-leading research and teaching in mind, behaviour and language.

 Course contact details